Ronald Clyne: Early career

 After beginning to draw at the age of 8, Clyne sold his first drawing at the age of 15 to Ray Palmer of Fantastic Adventures and Amazing Stories.
 It was published in the November 1941 issue of Fantastic Adventures.
 This led him to doing cover art for several fanzines of the era, such as Bob Tucker’s Le Zombie, and Al Ashley’s Nova.
 A few years later, he would do work for Fan Slants, Famous Fantastic Mysteries and Fanvariety and a great number of other fantasy and horror books and magazines - prominent amongst them being “The Arkham Sampler”.

-Clyne's first published book jacket illustration was for Jack Snow's collection Dark Music and Other Spectral Tales (1947).
+Clyne's first published book jacket illustration was for August Derleth's Something Near in 1945.
+He also provided the art for Jack Snow's collection Dark Music and Other Spectral Tales (1947).
 This jacket originally had Ray Bradbury's name printed on the lower panel beneath the art, as Bradbury was to have provided a foreword, but after Bradbury reneged (due to the publisher insisting on including material by Snow which was juvenilia that Bradbury considered "patently unpublishable"), a bar of ink was printed over Bradbury's name on all the jackets, which had already been printed.

 Clyne designed a number book jackets for August Derleth's Arkham House during the first two decades of that publisher's history.